HanWenfang/syncless/trunk/README.txt

 * non-blocking stdin/stdout support (can be useful for implementing an interactive server console)
 * pure Python implementation, requires Stackless Python 2.6 only
+* fast (comparable and sometimes faster than Concurrency, eventlet, node.js and eventlet), see benchmark/README.txt

 Requirements
 ~~~~~~~~~~~~